Gadgets

 6. COULD IT BE TAKEN AWAY AND USED ON ME?

-7. AM I PHYSICALLY, MENTALLY AND EMOTIONALLY PREPARED TO USE IT?
+7. AM I PHYSICALLY, MENTALLY, AND EMOTIONALLY PREPARED TO USE IT?

+Carrying a personal safety device without investing the time to become knowledgeable and proficient in its use is a big mistake.
+It’s as useful as a pair of boxing gloves to someone who can’t punch or a tennis racquet to someone who doesn’t know how to play the game.
 You must prepare physically by practicing the necessary skills and techniques associated with the device (if it requires such skills).
-You must prepare mentally by knowing when and how to use it and the situations that would make it’s use legal and appropriate.
-You must prepare emotionally by deepening your emotional and moral resolve to protect yourself.
+You must prepare mentally by knowing when and how to use it and the situations that would make its use legal and appropriate.
+It would help if you prepared emotionally by deepening your emotional and moral resolve to protect yourself.

 You should be asking yourself by now, “So what?
 How can I use this information?”
-Let me reiterate that I’m against the idea of carrying a PSD as a replacement for the phyiscal, mental and emotional development that self-defense training has to offer.
-I am not, however, against carrying a PSD as a supplement to a comprehensive personal safety strategy.
+Let me reiterate that I’m against carrying a PSD as a replacement for the physical, mental, and emotional development that self-defense training offers.
+I am not, however, against taking a PSD as a supplement to a comprehensive personal safety strategy.
 There are some valid ones out there.
-In fact, I demonstrate and even sell them at my self-defense seminars.
+I demonstrate and even sell them at my self-defense seminars.
+I also believe in the merits of training yourself to recognize and use “weapons of opportunity” in the event of a violent encounter.
+A weapon of opportunity is a common, eeverydayobject that can be converted into a weapon during a meeting.

-If you are looking for, considering or evaluating a personal safety device, don’t do it blindly or impulsively.
-Do your homework and some soul searching.
+Don’t do it unthinkingly or impulsively if you are looking for, considering, or evaluating a personal safety device.
+Do your homework and do some soul-searching.
 Will it serve your needs?
 Will it improve your ability to respond and your sense of security?
 Does it “fit” your lifestyle and personality?
 Only you can answer those questions.
+If you are interested in specific reviews or recommendations about PSDs in future newsletters, let me know, and we can explore the issue in greater detail.
+Take care, train smart, and stay safe...

 Final Note:

+I may have created a limited perception wof hat a PSD is.
+Remember that PSDs are not necessarily exotic or concealable weapons with the potential to inflict injury.
+Many of the best ones are no such thing.
 If I had to select just one PSD to carry myself (which I do) or recommend to a loved one, guess what it would be… a CELL PHONE!
-I could go on for an entire newsletter trumpeting the powerful personal safety benefits of a cell phone and the ability to summon help that they provide.
+I could go on for an entire newsletter trumpeting the powerful personal safety benefits of a cell phone and the ability to summon the help that they provide.

 If you can afford a cell phone, it’s one of the best personal safety investments you can make.”Self-defense gadgets don’t cut it.
 Not even guns work for most people because they can’t use them safely and effectively.
-The advantage of a survival mind-set over everything else is that it’s always with you and ready for immediate use.
+The advantage of a survival mindset over everything else is that it’s always with you and ready for immediate use.
 That’s crucial and lifesaving because when violence explodes the security of your world, there are no second chances and no time-outs to think it over and decide what to do.”

 “Self-defense gadgets don’t cut it.
 Not even guns work for most people because they can’t use them safely and effectively.
-The advantage of a survival mind-set over everything else is that it’s always with you and ready for immediate use.
+The advantage of a survival mindset over everything else is that it’s always with you and ready for immediate use.
 That’s crucial and lifesaving because when violence explodes the security of your world, there are no second chances and no time-outs to think it over and decide what to do.”